 The Research & Development (R&D) Tax Credit is broad and applies to many industries.
 Taxpayers do not need to be engaged primarily in R&D to qualify, nor do they need to be in a positive tax position (recent changes allow for “start-up” businesses to monetize the R&D Tax Credit via a payroll tax offset).

-You can benefit from the R&D Tax Credit if you answer “yes” to any of the following questions:
+You may benefit from the R&D Tax Credit if you answer “yes” to any of the following questions:

 If you answered “yes” or maybe to any of the questions above, it may be time to speak with Withum’s R&D Tax Credit Services Team to discuss your individual business needs and start planning as year-end approaches.